hwdsl2/setup-ipsec-vpn/docs/clients-xauth.md

 1. Check the **Save account information** checkbox.
 1. Tap **Connect**.

-**Note:** If you are using Android 6 (Marshmallow) and unable to connect, try these workarounds:
+**Note:** If unable to connect using Android 6 (Marshmallow), try these workarounds:

-1. Click the settings icon next to your VPN profile.
+1. Tap the settings icon next to your VPN profile.
 Select "Show Advanced Options" and scroll down to the bottom.
 If the option "Backwards-compatible mode" exists, enable it and reconnect the VPN.
-If not, skip to the next step.
+If not, skip to step 2.
-1. Edit `/etc/ipsec.conf` on the VPN server and append `,aes256-sha2_256` to both `ike=` and `phase2alg=` lines.
-Then add a new line `sha2-truncbug=yes`.
+1. (Note: Latest version of the VPN scripts already include these changes) Edit `/etc/ipsec.conf` on the VPN server and append `,aes256-sha2_256` to both `ike=` and `phase2alg=` lines.
+Then add a new line `sha2-truncbug=yes` immediately after those.
 Indent lines with two spaces.
-Save the file and run `service ipsec restart`. (<a href="https://libreswan.org/wiki/FAQ#Android_6.0_connection_comes_up_but_no_packet_flow" target="_blank">Ref</a>)
+Save the file and run `service ipsec restart`. (<a href="https://libreswan.org/wiki/FAQ#Android_6.0_connection_comes_up_but_no_packet_flow" target="_blank">Reference</a>)

 Once connected, you will see a VPN icon in the notification bar.
 You can verify that your traffic is being routed properly by <a href="https://encrypted.google.com/search?q=my+ip" target="_blank">looking up your IP address on Google</a>.
 It should say "Your public IP address is `Your VPN Server IP`".